kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

         cidr: 172.17.0.0/16
         except:
         - 172.17.1.0/24
-    - namespaceSelector:   # here we grant access at the namespace level, based on a namespace's label.
+    - namespaceSelector:   # here we grant access at the namespace level
         matchLabels:
           project: codingbee
     - podSelector: